Tuesday through Saturday 9am – 5pm

 The parking lot is split into two areas.
 Visitors are welcome to park in either area, but avoid parking in the bus parking area during school days.
 Our hiking trails are accessed by coming up the ramp to the building and first signing in at the Gift Shop (double doors on the right side of the breezeway).
 The trails are behind the building.
 Please sign out when you leave.

-We share the larger parking lot with Cedar Mountain Nature Preserve (which is a different property than Cedar Ridge Preserve in Duncanville).
+We share the larger parking lot next to FM1382 with Cedar Mountain Nature Preserve (which is a different property than Cedar Ridge Preserve in Duncanville).
 Cedar Mountain Nature Preserve is owned by the County of Dallas and managed by the City of Cedar Hill.
 Cedar Ridge Preserve is owned by the City of Dallas and managed by the Audubon Dallas Chapter, a separate entity under the National Audubon Society umbrella.

 The City of Cedar Hill's Hike and Bike Trail is currently under construction.
 This is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.